 Participants in the study will be followed up until they are around 19 months old to try and find out if babies who received the 'whole cell' vaccine are less likely to develop allergic conditions such as food allergy or eczema.

-Participation in the study will be for 19 months and will include 8 visits to the clinic (at Princess Margaret Hospital and Perth Children's Hospital) starting when your baby is 6-12 weeks old for their first vaccinations.
+Participation in the study will be for 19 months and will include 8 visits to the clinic at Perth Children's Hospital, starting when your baby is 6-12 weeks old for their first vaccinations.

 All babies will be assessed for possible allergies by undergoing a skin prick test at 18 months of age.
 If children are found to have a reaction to the skin prick test they may undergo an oral food challenge to confirm any possible food allergy.

 Who can participate?

 Participants MUST be:

 Healthy babies aged 6-12 weeks of age (born ‘term’ after 37 weeks gestation)